-- (4) Temporary appointments:
+(4) Temporary appointments:

-- (a) No Changes.
+(a) No Changes.

-- (b) No Changes.
+(b) No Changes.

-- (5) Supervision:
+(5) Supervision:

-Limited staff members shall be under the supervision of an attending, associate attending, or clinical attending or community associate attending-medical staff member.
-Limited staff members shall have no privileges as such but shall be able to care for patients under the supervision and responsibility of their attending, associate attending or, clinical attending or community associate attending medical staff member.
+Limited staff members shall be under the supervision of an attending, associate attending, or clinical attending or community associate attending medical staff member.
+Limited staff members shall have no privileges as such but shall be able to care for patients under the supervision and responsibility of their attending, associate attending or community associate attending medical staff member.
 The care they extend will be governed by these bylaws and the general rules and regulations of each clinical department.
-The practice of care shall be limited by the scope of privileges of their attending, associate attending, or clinical attending or community associate attending-medical staff member.
-Any
+The practice of care shall be limited by the scope of privileges of their attending, associate attending, or clinical attending or community associate attending.

-UH and James Bylaws Committee: 10.09.17 James Bylaws Committee: 12.01.17 concerns or problems that arise in the limited staff member's performance should be directed to the attending, associate attending, or -clinical attending or -community associate attending-medical staff member or the director of the training program.
+UH and James Bylaws Committee: 10.09.17 James Bylaws Committee: 12.01.17 MSAC: 12.08.17 Medical Staff Vote: 12.22.17 Quality and Professional Affairs: 03.27.18 MC Board: 04.04.18 UBOT: 04.06.18 concerns or problems that arise in the limited staff member's performance should be directed to the attending, associate attending, or community associate attending-medical staff member or the director of the training program.